snoberyman/Mojareb/README.md

 # Mojareb
-A prototype for an online mentoring mobile application built using Flutter, Firebase, and webRTC.
+A prototype for an online mentoring mobile application built using Flutter and Firebase.
+WebRTC is used to allow video and audio communication.
 The app is optimized for Android devices only.